 Whatever mix of strategies you employ, creating a clear maintenance schedule ensures that technicians are always prepared to complete tasks on time and in the appropriate manner.
 Developing your schedule will involve everything from routine checks to major overhauls, with the help of strategic thinking to avoid interrupting critical production processes.

-Implementing a Computerized Maintenance Management System (CMMS) streamlines and simplifies maintenance planning and scheduling.
-A CMMS brings maintenance data, documents, and workflows together in a central location to help teams reach a new performance standard and grow into strategic allies for the business as a whole.
+Implementing a Computerized Maintenance Management System (CMMS) streamlines and simplifies maintenance planning and scheduling, and can automate many of these tasks.
+A CMMS software brings maintenance data, documents, and workflows together in a central location to help teams reach a new performance standard and grow into strategic allies for the business as a whole.

 Step 2: Work order creation and assignment